kasraprime/Misc/README.md

 Various scripts and codes to tame your terminal.

-Slurm files are used to run a code on a grid.
+## Slurm
+Slurm is used to manage grids and shared computing nodes.